prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ### __Long-Term Research Student__ | _IIT Tirupati_

 I am fortunate to be working with Prof. S Aravinda at Department of Physics, IIT Tirupati on various aspects of Quantum Causlity and it's applications.
-Recently, I was joined with Priyanuj Rajbongshi (yay!) who's pursuing his PhD at IIT Tirupati.
+Recently, I was joined by Priyanuj Rajbongshi (yay!) who's pursuing his PhD at IIT Tirupati.

 - Started Oct' 2023
 - [Prof. Aravinda's webpage](https://www.quantaravinda.com/)